excap3r/music-discord-rich-presence-macos/README.md

 ## Architecture

-Music RPC is built with a modular architecture that separates concerns and allows for easy extension:
+Music Discord Rich Presence for macOS is built with a modular architecture that separates concerns and allows for easy extension:

 ### Core Components